Quansight-Labs/quansight-labs-site/posts/2021/10/array-libraries-interoperability.md

-Specifically, I plan to work on improving interoperability with other libraries in PyTorch with Python Array API compliance, which is aimed for a release in `1.11` and also improving NumPy support.
+Specifically, I plan to work on improving interoperability with other libraries in PyTorch with Python Array API compliance, which is aimed for a release in `1.11`, and also on improving NumPy support.
 There are a lot of interesting gaps that are to be filled in the `OpInfo` testing module and in general trying to catch a few bugs through the improved testing framework.
 With the recent migration to `Structured Kernels`, I also plan to help out